Evaluation of headache in adults

 - You JJ, Gladstone J, Symons S, et al. Patterns of care and outcomes after computed tomography scans for headache.
 Am J Med 2011; 124:58.

 - Dumas MD, Pexman JH, Kreeft JH.
 Computed tomography evaluation of patients with chronic headache.
 CMAJ 1994; 151:1447.

 - Silberstein SD, Rosenberg J. Multispecialty consensus on diagnosis and treatment of headache.
 Neurology 2000; 54:1553.

-- - Other features suggesting a specific headache source
+- Other features suggesting a secondary headache source

 - Indications for imaging studies